 Keep it simple with colors and designs if it’s your first time.

 Another issue is the inconsistent quality of the materials.
-Not all epoxy products offer the same results.
+Not all epoxy counter top kits and products offer the same results.

 You can detect the quality of the epoxy as soon as you start pouring.
 The less expensive epoxies are runny.
 Quality epoxies are thick.
 With a less expensive epoxy, you get a thinner layer that may not hold up as well compared to the better products.